apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### 4.3.
 Python first for flexibility & customizability

-We engineer the system in a way that all levels are decoupled and open to customization, aiming at providing a playground for developers to try out new ideas and potentially deliver performance quickly.
+We implement the system in a way that all levels are decoupled and open to customization, aiming at providing a playground for developers to try out new ideas and potentially deliver performance quickly.

 While all the important APIs are implemented in C++ for efficiency, every part of the system can be easily switched to customized python implementation.
 For example,